White slave trade affair: The case

 When Josephine Butler visited Brussels, she presented the accusations to the mayor and authorities of Brussels.
 During her visit, she was also approached by the Belgian detective De Rudder, who informed her of the complicity of Police Commissioner Lenaers and of Schroeder, the official of the registered prostitution office.

-The information she had gathered was also published with her aproval by in the Belgian press by Henri Boland in the National.
+The information she had gathered was also published with her approval by in the Belgian press by Henri Boland in the National.
 The Procureur du Roi in Brussels issued an investigation in the affair, and Butler gave him the information she had gathered.

 The investigation resulted in the arrest of Eduoard Roger and eleven other individuals accused of being complicit in the trade.

-The first trial in the affair adressed the prosecution of brothel owners and pimps, who were accused and sentenced to fines and prison terms for having caused six British girls to live an immoral life.
+The first trial in the affair addressed the prosecution of brothel owners and pimps, who were accused and sentenced to fines and prison terms for having caused six British girls to live an immoral life.

 Several brothel owners, pimps and other individuals were sentenced to fines and prison terms.
 Three individuals of high standing were also affected, though somewhat indirectly, by the affair.
-During the trials, Police Commissioner Lenaers were revelaed to have an illegal monopoly of providing the brothels with alcohol, which resulted in him loosing his position in July 1881; the official Schröder were deposed from his office by the city council after it was revealed that he had a mistress among the prostitutes in a brothel; and the Mayor of Brussels, Félix Vanderstraeten, resigned in February 1881 after it had been revealed that the biggest brothel in Brussels were situated in a house sold to the brothel owner by the mayor.
+During the trials, Police Commissioner Lenaers was revealed to have an illegal monopoly of providing the brothels with alcohol, which resulted in him losing his position in July 1881; the official Schröder was deposed from his office by the city council after it was revealed that he had a mistress among the prostitutes in a brothel; and the Mayor of Brussels, Félix Vanderstraeten, resigned in February 1881 after it had been revealed that the biggest brothel in Brussels was situated in a house sold to the brothel owner by the mayor.

-Thirtyfour British girls and women who had been kept at brothels in Brussels were repatriated to Britian on their own request.
+Thirty-four British girls and women who had been kept at brothels in Brussels were repatriated to Britain on their own request.